 NOW, THEREFORE, in consideration of the mutual covenants contained herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties agree as follows:

-1. AGREEMENT TO PROVIDE SANITARY SEWER SERVICE TO THE SNOWBASIN PROJECT.
+1. AGREEMENT TO PROVIDE SANITARY SEWER SERVICE TO THE RESORT AND THE SNOWBASIN PROJECT.

 (a) Agreement to Provide Service.
 In order to provide the immediate certainty Snowbasin needs up front with respect to its planning for sanitary sewer service collection, transmission and treatment service for the Resort and the Snowbasin Project, and to facilitate the design and engineering of the sanitary sewer system facilities required for each Development Area within the Snowbasin Project (each, a “Development Area Sewer System,” as defined in Subsection 4(a) below), and collectively “Development Area Sewer Systems”), and the physical connection of a Development Area Sewer System with the then existing District System, the District hereby agrees to provide sanitary sewer collection and treatment services for each of Development Areas A through F of the Snowbasin Property as provided in this Agreement.
 It is acknowledged by the Parties that the District is not likely to serve Development Area G, with an estimated 300 ERUs, given its geographic location, but such Development Area may be considered for annexation and service by the District in the future if and when it becomes reasonably possible to do so, as mutually agreed at that time by the Parties.
 Consequently, until such time as the Parties mutually agree that Development Area G can and should be served by the District, and notwithstanding anything herein or elsewhere to the contrary, references in this Agreement to the Snowbasin Project or the Development Areas shall not include Development Area G. Service shall be provided by the District expressly subject to and in conformance with the authority of the Statute, the terms, covenants and conditions set forth in this Agreement, and in good faith pursuant to the requirements and procedures set forth herein and in the District Rules and Regulations, as amended from time-to-time.